 We started our business by selling fish to neighbours from the False Creek Fishermen’s Wharf.
-Chef Robert Clark discovered us, started telling his friends, and before long, we were supplying seafood – almost all of which came from the cold, clear waters of British Columbia – to chefs around the world.
+Order of Canada recipient Chef Robert Clark discovered us, started telling his friends, and before long, we were supplying seafood – almost all of which came from the cold, clear waters of British Columbia – to chefs around the world.

 When we realized that we’d no longer be able to get seafood to people through restaurants, we decided to return to our roots and figure out how to get safe, tasty and nutritious protein to our neighbours.

 We also want to keep the seafood supply chain rolling from fishermen to those who process and deliver, because we just don’t know how long we’re going to need to weather this storm.
 As fishermen, we know a thing or two about weathering storms.

 This kind of challenge is in our wheelhouse.

 It may be difficult for many people to safely access healthy food and we believe we can help.
 With that in mind, we’ve partnered with a number of not for profits and with every order you place we donate seafood for two nutritious meals to the most vulnerable through donations to local charities and food banks across the regions we service.
 Vancity Credit Union has also stepped up and is helping us out too.
 Yet another example of neighbours helping neighbours.

 We’ve developed a super easy online seafood ordering system (even our boss can do it and he still uses a fax machine) and we’re set up to safely deliver to your home using best practices prescribed by the Canadian Food Inspection Agency and the B.C.
 Centre for Disease Control.

 Your neighbours at Organic Ocean Seafood